 Marywood University awards Federal Direct Loans under the “passive confirmation process”, meaning that we assume students want their Federal Direct Loan as packaged unless otherwise notified.
 Students who wish to deny or reduce their loans must notify the Financial Aid Office in writing or by sending an email to firstname.lastname@example.org.

 - please put “Cancel/Reduce My Loan” in the subject heading, and include

 - Your full name

 - Which loan you wish to cancel or reduce; the Unsubsidized Loan, Subsidized Loan or both.

 Code of Conduct

 Marywood University adheres to a Code of Conduct which was created to provide transparency between Marywood University and private education lenders.
-The goal of the Financial Aid Office is to provide students with information they need to make good decisions about borrowing, and to select the types of loan(s) and the lender(s) that offer the best terms for their particular needs.
+The goal of the Financial Aid Office is to provide students with the information they need to make good decisions about borrowing and to select the types of loan(s) and the lender(s) that offer the best terms for their particular needs.
 Visit elmselect.com for information on private education loans.